Ahrefs Review: Keywords, Backlinks, And Ranking Made Easy?

 The volume distribution tool is super helpful.

-Another thing that I love about Ahrefs is the sheer number of keyword ideas that they throw at you.
+Another thing that I love about Ahrefs is the sheer number of new keyword ideas that they throw at you.

 9019?
 Holy mother of SERPs.